cessadev/springsecurity6.2-jwt/README.md

-# Spring Security (v6.2) [Documentación en construcción]
+# Spring Security (v6.2) [Documentation in progress]

-En este repositorio (`SpringSecurity6.2WithJWT`) encontrarás la implementación y configuración de seguridad de Spring Security en su versión 6.2, así como la construcción de los filtros correspondientes a la autenticación y autorización por roles mediante el estándar JWT.
-Por favor considera que este proyecto está construido con Java 17 y Spring Boot 3.2.
+In this repository (`SpringSecurity6.2WithJWT`), you will find the implementation and configuration of security in Spring Security version 6.2, as well as the construction of the filters corresponding to authentication and role-based authorization using the JWT standard.
+Please note that this project is built with Java 17 and Spring Boot 3.2.

-## Estructura del proyecto
+## Project Structure

-**Directorio:** `src/main/java/com.securityjwt`
+**Directory:** `src/main/java/com.securityjwt`

 **File System:**